waynodiablo/Oystercard/pills/dm_db_relationships.md

 # Relationships between DB tables and Ruby

-There're three main types of relationships between tables in the database:
+There are three main types of relationships between tables in the database:

 - One to one
 - One to many